Winter Wedding Bouquet Ideas

 Photo: Theo Milo Photography

 Here is where you need to be brave when you want to stand out, shine, and be unique.
-No bride will readily accept to carry a bouquet with leaves that resemble those of mango trees.
-But, adding magnolia leaves to flower bouquets offers a timeless, sophisticated effect.
+No bride will readily accept a bouquet with leaves that resemble those of mango trees.
+But adding magnolia leaves to flower bouquets offers a timeless, sophisticated effect.

 17. Glam Crystal With Feathers